-Foreign currency transactions are translated into Philippine Peso using the exchange rates prevailing at the dates of the transactions.
+Foreign currency transactions are translated into Philippine Peso using the exchange rates prevailing at the dates of the transactions or valuation where items are measured.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in profit or loss.

-23.24 Related party relationships and transactions
+25.23 Related party relationships and transactions